Appam, Palappam without coconut, Aval Appam

 Traditional cooking has gone through several contemporary changes to suit modern lifestyle.
 Our Nadan Puttu – new version is another example.
 People have become more health conscious, and as a result many revolutionary changes are happening in the food consumption.
 Aval has lot of health benefits and it is quite easy to prepare Palappam batter, with Aval.
 You might also like Mathanga Aval Payasam, a wonderful healthy combination of Pumpkin and rice flakes or Neer Dosa with Aval.
 Another innovation is Vellayappam with Chowari/ Sago, to make super soft Vellayappam.

+Known as Rice Pan cakes, Appam is well known all over the world..
+Another sweet delicacy from Kerala is the steamed Vattayappam.
 Palappam is a popular breakfast in Kerala and now, preparing Appam is quite easy with this method.
-All you need is to soak raw rice for 3 – 4 hours in advance; Aval needs to be soaked only for 5 minutes.
+All you need is to soak raw rice for 4 – 5 hours in advance; Aval needs to be soaked only for 5 minutes.
 Fluffy, lacy Palappam with less hassle is what makes this recipe special.
 Pair it with Egg Roast, Egg Curry with Poatatoes, Veal stew, Mutton Stew, Vegetable stew, Nadan chicken curry or Beef curry and enjoy the best breakfast or dinner.
 Easy Palappam without coconut! !
 Enjoy!!

 |Raw Rice/ Dosa Rice||: 2 cups|